Reservist

 A reservist is a person who is a member of a military reserve force.
 They are otherwise civilians, and in peacetime have careers outside the military.
 Reservists usually go for training on an annual basis to refresh their skills.
-This person is usually a former active-duty member of the armed forces, and they remain a reservist either voluntarily, or by obligation.
+This person can be a former active-duty member of the armed forces, and they remain a reservist either voluntarily, or by obligation.
 In some countries such as Israel, Norway, Finland, Singapore, and Switzerland, reservists are conscripted soldiers who are called up for training and service when necessary.

 History

 The notion of a reservist has been around, in many forms, for thousands of years.
 In ancient times, reservist forces such as the Anglo-Saxon Fyrd and the Viking Leidangr formed the main fighting strength of most armies.
 It was only at the end of the 17th century that professional standing armies became the norm.

 Historically reservists played a significant role in Europe after the Prussian defeat in the Battle of Jena-Auerstedt.
 On 9 July 1807 in the Treaty of Tilsit, Napoleon forced Prussia to drastically reduce its military strength, in addition to ceding large amounts of territory.
 The Prussian army could no longer be stronger than 42,000 men.

 The Krümpersystem, introduced to the Prussian army by the military reformer Gerhard von Scharnhorst, arranged for giving recruits a short period of training, which in the event of war could be considerably expanded.
 With this the reduction of the army's strength did not have the desired effect, and in the following wars Prussia was able to draw up a large number of trained soldiers.
 By the time of the German Empire, reservists were already being given so-called "war arrangements" following the completion of their military service, which contained exact instructions relating to the conduct of reservists in time of war.